thurtz/micro_X/docs/micro_X_User_Guide.md

 ## **micro\_X User Guide**

 Welcome to the micro\_X User Guide\!
-This document provides detailed information on using micro\_X, including its AI features, command categorization, command confirmation, Ollama service management, and interaction with tmux for certain command types.
+This document provides detailed information on using micro\_X, including its AI features, command categorization, command confirmation, Ollama service management, interaction with tmux for certain command types, and the new branch-aware developer mode and code integrity checks.

 ### **1\.
 Introduction to micro\_X**